Privacy Policy

 4 How We Use Your Data

-• To process and manage your account registration
+• To provide and maintain your account and keep you signed in

 6 Data Sharing